 - Comparable transactions

 - Market multiples

 The comparable transaction method considers the valuation of startups and spin-offs that are similar related to industry, funding year, stage, company size, market potential and team quality.

 The market multiples model considers the same characteristics but bases the valuation entirely on relative ratios such as Enterprise-Value-to-Revenue (EV/R), Enterprise-Value-to-EBITDA (EV/EBITDA), Enterprise-Value-to-EBIT (EV/EBIT), and Enterprise-Value-to-Users (EV/users).

 Let's have a look how the market approach works in our example.

-The table lists five startups and spin-offs that are similar to our example.
-We have calculated the median for the pre-money valuation and the valuation ratios in each case.
-After applying the appropriate multipliers for the comparable transaction and market multiple approach, we obtain a pre-money valuation between USD 2.6 million and USD 3.0 million.
+The table shows five start-ups and spin-offs similar to our example.
+We have calculated the median for the pre-money valuation and the relative valuation ratios EV/R, EV/EBITDA and EV/Users.
+After applying the corresponding multiples for the comparable transaction and market multiples approach, we obtain a pre-money valuation between USD 2.7m and USD 3.0m.
 The EV/EBITDA multiple is not applicable as it is negative.